 Usually, fever is caused by a viral infection.

 The likely causes of fever and need for testing depend on the age of the child.

-Children age 3 months to 3 years with fever who have no symptoms suggesting a specific disorder but look ill or have a temperature of 102.2° F (39° C) or higher need to be evaluated by a doctor.
+Children age 3 months to 3 years with fever who have no symptoms suggesting a specific disorder but who look ill or have a temperature of 102.2° F (39° C) or higher need to be evaluated promptly by a doctor.

 Teething does not cause significant fever.

 Drugs that lower fever may make children feel better but do not affect the disorder causing the fever.